Been working hard?

 This movie is a Christmas classic, which makes it especially nice to view during winter exam preparation.
 Feeling like a failure, thinking his family is better off with him dead, George considers killing himself.
 In response to concerned prayers from friends and family, an angel is sent to earth to show George the positive affect his life has on others.
 I chose this movie because I wanted you to dwell on your positive influence.

 Want a little comedy mixed with motivation?
 Simon Pegg (of Shaun of the Dead), and Hank Azaria (of The Simpsons), star in this movie.
 When Libby’s new boyfriend tells Dennis he is running a marathon, Dennis thinks that if he too runs the marathon Libby will see Dennis in a more favorable light.
 The problem is, he is out of shape, the marathon is in three weeks, and he has never run a marathon before.
-This movie made the list because of the hitting-the-wall scene.
+This movie made the list because of the hitting-the-wall scene and the tagline “It’s not how you start, it’s how you finish”.

 The military is pressured to integrate females into the Navy Seal program.
 Demi Moore’s character is the test case.
 This is here for the prove-everyone-wrong factor and for you to say...”At least the examiners are not spraying us with hoses during the exam”.